 Notables: It is always night in Silveil, no matter what time of day it actually is.
-Because of this, the region has become place where people go to for nighttime activities (ie gambling, "companionship," black market perusal, etc).
+Because of this, the region has become a place where people go to for nighttime activities (ie gambling, "companionship," black market perusal, etc).
 It's a little seedy, but Silveil City is known for being safe enough to gamble away the hours without worrying about going home with a knife in your back on top of being penniless.
-That's not to say the Thieves Guild that rules the region won't steal the gold from your teeth before you leave, but honestly what do you expect.
+That's not to say the Thieves Guild that rules the region won't steal the gold from your teeth before you leave, but honestly, what do you expect?

 The deep forests of Silveil are altogether something different.
 The eternal night here has given the forests a dreamlike quality, full of a myriad of bioluminescent flora and fauna.
 The glow and winking lights of fireflies and mushrooms almost distracts from the secretive and dangerous nature of the things that hide in the shadows-- almost.
-It is a foolhardy person indeed who strays from the well marked paths through the forests of Silveil.
+It is a foolhardy person indeed who strays from the well-marked paths through the forests of Silveil.

 The Starlake is an unusual phenomenon in that it contains Silveil's eldertree.
 The tree, a dark mass of branches and starlight, grows down into the water from beneath the base of Silveil City.
 When viewed from the bank across from the city, it almost looks like a reflection on the water of a tree that isn't there.
-The "stars" that glitter in in the boughs of the submerged tree are actually a tiny species of jellyfish that exists only in Silveil.
+The "stars" that glitter in the boughs of the submerged tree are actually a tiny species of jellyfish that exists only in Silveil.
 They are mostly harmless but poisonous to eat, and so were left to proliferate undisturbed in the depths where they create a vision of starlight captured in the water.